 A Metric (commonly called a Key Performance Indicator or KPI) is a quantifiable measure that is used to track and assess the status of a specific process.
-In other words, a Metric is a measurable/countable action -- an Email Sent, a Lead Converted, a Deal Won, etc.
+In other words, a Metric is a measurable or countable action -- an Email Sent, a Lead Converted, a Deal Won, etc.

 Metric Definitions are the key to connecting your integrated business data to your individual Users.
 Metrics establish the connection between data and people, creating numerical metric values.

 It's important to note that all data in Ambition must be attributable to a user.
 If your data exists at a Team or Organizational level, you must break that data down into User level Metrics.

 Things to consider while building each Metric:

 What is your source of truth for this specific Metric?
 Are you currently reporting on the desired Ambition Metrics?

 Is there an existing source of truth for the metric you are building?
 A report?
 A dashboard?

 ↳ If not, what source will you compare and validate data in Ambition against?

 ↳ If you needed to pull a "Today" report of the desired Metric, could you?

 Does every Manager track this metric the same way?